semiprime/pygenda/docs/known_issues.md

 * If editable calendars only accept todo items then "New entry" softkey is disabled - even in Todo View.

-* After creating/editing a repeating event, cursor not always on that event
+* Refinements to moving cursor to a repeating event after creating/editing.
+  Is "goto nearest" always the best strategy?
+Should it favour staying on the same displayed week/year?
+What about when entries are over several days and the end of one occurrence is nearer than the start of another occurrence?

 * Todo View navigation refinements: left/right can sometimes make the cursor move to an unexpected entry (need to find a better algorithm); if there